bartlettroscoe/bssw.io/.github/PULL_REQUEST_TEMPLATE.md

 Provide a general summary of your changes in the Title above.

-Replace these instructions with minimal text describing the changes/new contributions in this PR and put in a `#<issue-id>` reference to the
+Fill in the **Description** section with minimal text describing the changes/new contributions in this PR and replace

-Remove the beginning `<!--` and ending `-->` markers the the checklist for the type of contrubtion being made below and delete the other checklists.
+Remove the beginning `<!--` and ending `-->` comment markers for the checklist being used and delete the other checklists.

 # Description